 If you’re interested in this discipline but you’re still unable to decide which subject to choose from different branches of social sciences, you don’t have to wait up anymore.
 The below-provided list will help you find the best specialisation of Social Sciences you are more interested in:

-- Human Geography: The study of relationship between people and places
+- Human Geography: The study of the relationship between people and places.

-- Law: The study of legal systems in different aspects from people to businesses and environment
+- Law: The study of legal systems in different aspects from people to businesses and the environment.

-- Development Studies: The study of evolution of countries from socio-economic, cultural, political and geographical perspectives
+- Development Studies: The study of the evolution of countries from socio-economic, cultural, political and geographical perspectives.

-- Psychology: The study of human mind and behaviour
+- Psychology: The study of the human mind and behaviour.

 Now, let’s unravel the salient features of some of the sought-after branches of Social Science: